October 1, 2024 · 22 mins read

 RBI - A Brief Overview

 The Reserve Bank of India, or RBI, is India's banking institution that supervises the country's monetary policies and the entire financial system.
 It is an authority on money matters and formulates and implements rules, guidelines, and policies to regulate the nation's economy.
 It is also the organisation responsible for issuing currency and is the foreign exchange manager.
-It overlooks all monetary and banking sectors, and that is why all credit card holders need to be aware of the guidelines laid down by RBI.
+It overlooks all monetary and banking sectors, and that is why all card holders need to be aware of the rbi guidelines for credit card.
 These guidelines act as the framework for all credit card holders and issuers.
 These have been carefully formulated to make sure that both the parties involved do not over step any boundaries and everyone desirous can make use of the basic function of credit cards.

 RBI Guidelines for Card-issuers